Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays: Model for SQUID arrays

 Given the physical parameters of each Josephson junction, Eq.~\ref{eq::testRSJ} can be solved numerically to determine the phase difference across each junction.
-We can then substitute this solution back into Eq.~\ref{eq::testRSJ} to determine the voltage across each junction by the Josephson relation
+We can then substitute this solution back into Eq.~\ref{eq::testRSJ} to determine the voltage across each junction from the second Josephson relation

 Finally, by averaging the voltage over parallel junctions

 we can compute the experimentally measurable time-averaged voltage by